Social Emotional and Mental Health Study

 - No more Fixed Term Exclusions between term 2 and term 6.

-- PW more on task in lessons and less disruptive within class.
+- The pupil was more on task in lessons and less disruptive within class.
 Engaged in SATs and achieved Level 4’s in Maths and English.

 - Improved QCA scores, significantly in conduct score.